 Training & Business Resources

-Business Support // UCA supports artistic individuals by providing information on group insurance programs to artists; brings together individual artists with galleries, museums, and performing arts organizations; and connects organizations and individual artists with needed business development support.
+Business Support & Quarterly // We bring together individual artists with galleries, museums, and performing arts organizations, and connects organizations and individual artists with needed business development support.

 Networking & Recognition